jonallured/jonallured.com/source/_posts/2012-01-09-shaughnessy-explores-strings-klabnik-on-whats-wrong-with-mvc.md

 ---
 favorite: false
 number: 16
-title: Shaughnessy Explores Strings; Klabnik on What's Wrong With MVC
+title: "Shaughnessy Explores Strings; Klabnik on What's Wrong With MVC"
 ---

 Pat Shaughnessy spent some time exploring how MRI actually processes strings and